HDRUK/OMOP/profiles/profile_template.md

 ---
 {% include header.md %}

 *This is a template for a profile of an organisation's OMOP transformation projects.
-Please delete all italicised text.*
+Please copy this template and complete with your information, deleting all italicised text.*

 # *OMOP Mapping Profile*
 - *This profile captures key facts about the OMOP transformation activities being carried out by an organisation*